What follows is an account of how I turned a small pile of timber

 at Selway fisher has the 1.83m (6') Baby

-Kate design in his catalogue, which seemed to
+Kate design in his catalogue, which seemed to fit the

-ordered the plan, which arrived on the 6th August 2007.
+the plan, which arrived on the 6th August 2007.

-||The plan from Selway Fisher
+|The plan from Selway Fisher

 The plan shows a side elevation; half plan; half section at 1:5